OT-Net: A Reusable Neural Optimal Transport Solver: Background on optimal transport

-\textbf{Algorithms and Applications.} With the continuous improvement of OT theory, various OT algorithms have been presented, and its application in the field of machine learning becomes more and more widespread, for example, generative model \cite{An2020AEOT,liu2019wganqc,Daniels2021,Rout2021,gulrajani2017improvedgan}, domain adaptation \cite{Courty2017,OTDA2016,xu2022,el2022hierarchical}, color transfer \cite{Pitie2005,Ferradans2014}, image super-resolution \cite{li2022real,Gazdieva2022,xiao2022} and so on.
+where ${T_\# }\mu$ is the push-forward measure induced by $T$.
+A minimum ${T^*}$ to this problem is called an OT map.
+Intuitively, Monge’s problem finds a transport to turn the mass of $\mu $ into $\nu $ at the minimal cost measured by the cost function $c$.
+However, it has two drawbacks, $\mu$-mass cannot be split leading to hard constraint; its transport map may not exist.

+To overcome the above shortcomings, Kantorovich \cite{kantorovich1942transfer} relaxed transport maps into transport plans, and in turn, raised the Kantorovich problem.
+Later, to speed up the computation of OT, the \textbf{regularized OT} is achieved by adding a negative-entropy penalty to the Kantorovich problem.
 One of the most representative entropy-regularization-based algorithms is the Sinkhorn-Knopp algorithm \cite{cuturi2013sinkhorn}.
 Although it reduces the computational complexity of the OT problem, the algorithm does not scale well to measures supported on a large number of samples, since each of its iterations has an $\mathcal{O}(n^2)$ complexity.
 Various improved algorithms thus have emerged to eliminate the above problems.
 However, due to an intrinsic curse of dimensionality, learning or even approximating such a map is computationally challenging for large and high-dimensional datasets.

-Therefore, neural-network-based OT solvers have emerged.
-These existing methods in two ways.
+Recently, \textbf{neural-network-based} OT solvers for high-dimensional settings have emerged, which are mainly divided into two ways.
 The first is computing the \textbf{OT cost} and using it as the loss function \cite{gulrajani2017improvedgan,liu2019wganqc,li2022weakly,Petzka2017,Sanjabi2018}.
 The second is the \textbf{OT map} itself can be used as a generative model \cite{Makkuva2020,Daniels2021, Rout2021}.
 Specifically, Daniels et.al \cite{Daniels2021} proposes a method for solving entropy-regularized OT using neural networks, but it is extremely time-consuming to generate samples via the Langevin dynamics.
-Makkuva et.al~\cite{Makkuva2020} employ input convex neural networks to parametrize potentials in the dual problem and recover the OT map by using their gradients.
+Makkuva et.al~\cite{Makkuva2020} employ input convex neural networks to parametrize potentials in the dual problem and get the OT map by the gradient of potential.
 Rout et al. \cite{Rout2021} apply OT directly in ambient spaces, such as spaces of high-dimensional images.